-The paper is organized as follows.
+The article is organized as follows.
 We first introduce the harmonic balance approach adopted in this paper.
 Then basic properties of the mixing entropy of temporal and circumferential disturbances are derived.
-In particular, a close relationship to sound power will be derived.
+In particular, a close relationship to sound power will be established.
 Finally, we apply the harmonic balance method to a configuration comprising the first stator and the second stage of DLR's Rig 250.
-We focus on the first bladepassing frequency in the stator and compare a simulation with 3 harmonics that only resolves the influence of the up- and downstream neighbouring rows.
+We focus on the first blade-passing frequency in the stator and compare a simulation with 3 harmonics that only resolves the influence of the up- and downstream neighboring rows with one that includes all Tyler-Sofrin modes using an appropriate multi-passage configuration.
 It is then shown how the presence of scattered harmonics can be anticipated well from the mixed-out disturbances at the rotor outlet in terms of their mixing entropy.
-As a reference, we present simulations with multiple passages for the second stator and, as an alternative, a harmonic set approach, where harmonic sets are used to capture the Tyler-Sofrin modes with first blade-passing frequency.